Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: System Model

-Note that $L(\norm{X_k - X_0})$ is defined with respect to the LoS marks of associated with $X_k$ with respect to the serving BS rather than the origin.
-The indicator term, $\indicator\{\PhiL(\R^2) >0\}$, denotes that fact that sensing is LoS only.
-Hence, if there are no LoS BSs with respect to the typical SO, its SINR (and consequently its estimation rate) is zero.
+Note that the LoS marks implicit in $L(\norm{X_k - X_0})$ are the LoS marks of $X_k$ with respect to the serving BS, rather than with respect to the origin.
+These follow the same distribution as detailed in A2 in light of A19.
+In addition, the indicator term, $\indicator\{\PhiL(\R^2) >0\}$, denotes that fact that sensing is LoS only.
+Thus, if there are no LoS BSs with respect to the typical SO, its SINR (and consequently its sensing rate) is zero.